JonasMht/jonas_website/content/post/about-me/index.md

 Hi, my name is Jonas and I am excited to be sharing my passion for computer science with you.
 As an IT Master's student with a specialization in Data Science, Image Processing and 3D Computing, I am particularly drawn to the intersection of technology and creativity.

 ## Education
-Through my academic experiences I gained the skills and knowledge to work with various software tools and technologies, including C/C++, Python, PyTorch, OpenGL, Blender, Maya.
-Through various projects I have developed expertise in image processing techniques, neural network applications, 3D modeling, and computer graphics.
+Through my academic experiences I gained the skills and knowledge to work with various software tools and technologies, including C/C++, Python, 3D Slicer, PyTorch, OpenGL, Blender, Maya.
+Through various projects I have developed expertise in image processing techniques, computer guided surgery, neural network applications, 3D modeling, and computer graphics.

 ## Inspiration
 But what really drives me is the opportunity to apply these skills and knowledge to real-world problems.
 That's why I am eager to gain practical experience in the field of computer science and IT research through an internship opportunity.
 I believe that this is the best way to apply academic theory to a real-world setting.